John Whitby Allen: Fire

-Ten days after Allen died, some of his friends gathered for an operating session and discussion on the preservation of the railroad in accordance with Allen's wishes.
+Ten days after Allen died, some friends gathered for an operating session and discussion on the preservation of the railroad in accordance with Allen's wishes.
 When they left, someone set a small gas furnace in the train room to 65 °F. Allen had rarely used the furnace, because he liked to keep the house cool, or possibly because it was not vented correctly.
 He had covered it with tar paper.

 This caused a fire, investigators later determined, according to Linn Westcott's book Model Railroading with John Allen.
 The fire was quickly reported and extinguished fast enough to save the house, but it destroyed the final, still-unfinished incarnation of Allen's railroad.
 Linn Westcott was asked by John's brother Andrew Allen to see whether the layout could be salvaged.
 They tried to save the "French Gulch" section, but it collapsed as they moved it after two hours of work.

 The damage was mainly contained to the layout room, and the house was rehabilitated and sold.

 A few model railroad items attributed to Allen survive and have been authenticated.